-As technology evolves, so must the criminal justice system and the tools it uses.
+As technology evolves, so must the criminal justice system and the tools it uses..
+Here is a list of Apps for Police Officers.
 If you’re currently in the process of obtaining a criminal justice degree and plan to go into law enforcement, consider looking into these top ten iPhone apps for police officers.
 They offer a great deal of help to police officers in the field.

 Spanish for Police iPhone App

-Often times, police officers find themselves in situations with victims or suspects that requires a certain amount of foreign language skills.
+Oftentimes, police officers find themselves in situations with victims or suspects that require a certain amount of foreign language skills.
 If there is no one on-duty that is able to fully translate what the person is saying, the Spanish for Police App can be of great help in these types of situations.

 The Miranda Warning iPhone App

-A simple-to-use app that is great for both day time and night time police officers, The Miranda Warning is an effective tool that eliminates the need to search for a Miranda card.
-The great thing about this app is that it translates the warning into Spanish and has a link to Google Translator if you need to translate the warning into any other languages.
+A simple-to-use app that is great for both daytime and nighttime police officers, The Miranda Warning is an effective tool that eliminates the need to search for a Miranda card.
+The great thing about this app is that it translates the warning into Spanish and has a link to Google Translator if you need to translate the warning into any other language.

 DUI Warning and Test Instructions

 Police officers often have trouble finding their DUI Implied Consent Warning card when talking with a suspect who may be under the influence of drugs or alcohol.
 The DUI Warning and Test Instructions app for the iPhone is the perfect solution for this problem.

 The DUI Warning and Test Instructions iPhone app display the exact instructions for law enforcement officers to read to potential suspects.
 Once instructions have been given as to what DUI test is to be performed, the officer can read tips on the app to determine whether or not the suspect has been drinking.